jonpalmisc/pmt/README.md

 # Extra plugins

-The plugins in the sections below are also included with a standard install, but must be manually enabled using the `-p` flag.
+The plugins in the sections below are also included with a standard install, but are not enabled by default.
+You can enable them via the `-p` flag.
 See the usage information for more details.

 ## MathJax